-Of all the wedding gold pallets, maybe emerald and gold together evoke the most images of royalty.
-These bold colors are a great alternative to the more delicate colors we associate with Summertime weddings, and guests will be delighted by the unexpected colors.
-Lots of gold candlesticks and lush greenery bring this look together.
-Emerald green napkins and gold silverware make great added details.
+Of all the wedding gold palettes, emerald and gold are arguably the combination that evokes images of royalty the most.
+These rich and bold colors are a great alternative to the more delicate colors we often associate with summertime weddings.

 6) Crimson and Gold